I enjoy working with small teams trying to realize grand visions.

 We're honored to work with a core group of really smart and passionate individuals and organizations:

-- I'm currently the CEO at Montessorium, where we create delightful, engaging activities and apps for children, and helpful, inspiring resources for parents.
+We create delightful, engaging activities and apps for children, and helpful, inspiring resources for parents at Montessorium.

 My background is philosophical in nature, and extends from Nietzsche to Deleuze and Guattari, with wonderful interludes on both sides.
 Once upon a time, I wrote a PhD dissertation on the work of Arakawa and Gins.
 It was entitled, "I Love Arakawa and Gins: Forever, Always, Now".
 I completed this work at the Center for Research in Modern European Philosophy at Kingston University.